Certified Public Accountant Act

 (Penalty for Performing Attestation Without CPA Qualifications)

-A person who, without having obtained CPA qualifications, performs himself or herself or employs a practicing CPA to perform attestation of financial reports as contemplated in Article 39, subparagraph 1 or attestation of income tax returns filed by profit-seeking enterprises as contemplated in Article 39, subparagraph 4 shall be punished by imprisonment for not more than five years, detention, and/or a criminal fine of not less than NT$600,000 and not more than NT$3 million.
+A person who, without having obtained CPA qualifications, performs themself or employs a practicing CPA to perform attestation of financial reports as contemplated in Article 39, subparagraph 1 or attestation of income tax returns filed by profit-seeking enterprises as contemplated in Article 39, subparagraph 4, shall be punished by imprisonment for not more than five years, detention, and/or a criminal fine of not less than NT$600,000 and not more than NT$3 million.

 Article 70